-At some point between 1638 and 1645, the widowed Catalina married Captain Manuel Gómez Romano (a.k.a.
-Manuel Currea Betancur), who was born in Portugal.
-They had at least six children - the start of the famed Gómez Romano line.
+At some point between 1638 and 1645, the widowed Catalina married Captain Manuel Gómez Romano, a.k.a.
+Manuel Currea Betancur (born c.1616 in Portugal).
+They had at least seven children - the start of the famed Gómez Romano line.

-Alonso de Rueda Rosales (b.1605 in Tunja; d. c.1681 in Vélez) became a landowner and exploitative slaveowner in Vélez, married Margarita Sarmiento de Olivera (died c.1660), the younger sister of Catalina, and they had at least nine children:
+Alonso de Rueda Rosales (born 1605? in Tunja; died April 1681 in Moncora), a landowner and exploitative slaveowner who lived by the Río Suárez, first married Margarita Sarmiento de Olivera (died c.1660), the younger sister of Catalina, and they had at least nine children:

-1. Marcela de Rueda Sarmiento, who married Luis Martínez de Aponte y Rueda (b.1636/1639 in Asturias) and their children included:
+1. Marcela de Rueda Sarmiento (died before 1681), who married Luis Martínez de Aponte y Rueda (b.1636/1639 in Asturias) and their children included:

 1b.
 Catalina Martínez de Aponte (baptized 1665 in Moncora)